x84-extras/x84-extras/README.md

 - Please create self-contained mods that can be used as *git submodules*
 - Please allow for customization of your scripts through `default.ini` settings as much as possible
+- If your project has Python dependencies that are not included in x/84 by default, include a pip-friendly `requirements.txt` file with *specific versions* for each module (do not use version ranges or fail to include version numbers)

 ## Self-contained mods as git submodules